We're an affiliate

 With an upright bike and due to your bodys form and angle, you would really only cycle seated for the entirety of your workout.

-With a spin bike, you can choose to cycle seated or standing.
+With an indoor cycling bike, you can choose to cycle seated or standing.

 This is what changes the dynamic of every workout and allows you to change up the intensity, which is what we’ll come to next.

-When it comes to really improving your level of intensity and making a really gruelling, heart thumping workout – the spin bike is the one that’s going to do it best.
+When it comes to really improving your level of intensity and making a really gruelling, heart thumping workout – the indoor cycling bike is the one that’s going to do it best.

-As discussed, standing and sitting during your workout is one way to increase intensity but the spin bike is known for HIIT interval training where you can cycle as hard as you can go between 15-30 seconds and rest for 30-60 seconds.
+As discussed, standing and sitting during your workout is one way to increase intensity but the indoor cycling bike is known for HIIT interval training where you can cycle as hard as you can go between 15-30 seconds and rest for 30-60 seconds.

-You can do the same on the upright bike but the spin bike is where you’re really going to achieve high levels of intensity and get more from your workout.
+You can do the same on the upright bike but the indoor cycling bike is where you’re really going to achieve high levels of intensity and get more from your workout.

 Body Angle Position